yamash723/macos/README.md

 ❯ make help

 ᓚᘏᗢ < This is my personal dotfiles.
+Use Make commands below, or exec install.zsh in each directory.

 init      : install dependencies. packages  : install package manager files.